goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 ##### [Reit](https://www.investopedia.com/terms/r/reit.asp)

 A real estate investment trust is a company that owns, operates, or finances income-generating real estate.
-It's a good way for young investor to invest in the real estate market without big a capital.
+It's a good way for young investors to invest in the real estate market without a big capital.

 #### Options